 Kuala Lumpur has many religions.
 Islam accounts for 46.4% of the population, followed by Buddhism (35.7%), Hinduism (8.5%), Christianity (5.8%), Daoism (1.1%) and other religions (2%).

 Kuala Lumpur is an aging city as birth rates have fallen in the last decade or two.
-This has led to a lower percentage of young people under 15, a group that has fallen from 33% in 1980 to under 27% in 2000.
+This has led to a lower percentage of young people under 15, a group that has dropped from 33% in 1980 to under 27% in 2000.
 The working age group between 15 and 59 has increased from 63% in 1980 to 67% in 2000 as more people move to the city for opportunities.
-By 2020, Kuala Lumpur is projected to have a population of 2.2 million.